 Recv-6.5 If there is a pending request(s) to be sent to the Originator:

 Create a Response primitive, setting its Content parameter to one of the pending request(s).

+If requestAggregation attribute is True then return all pending requests in the response.
+If requestAggregation attribute is False then return one pending request in the response.

 If the request includes a Primitive Profile Identifier parameter and the referenced <primitiveProfile> resource has an applicability attribute with the value “NOTIFICATIONS _FROM_CSE” the HOSTING CSE shall not apply this primitive profile to any notification requests included in the Content parameter of the Response primitive.

 Else: